ArpitaDas26/Breast-Cancer-Classification-ML/README.md

  Best Model:

-Based on overall performance comparison, Logistic Regression achieved the highest accuracy and AUC score.
+Based on comparative evaluation across all performance metrics, Logistic Regression demonstrated the most balanced and consistent performance, achieving the highest Accuracy and AUC score among the tested models.

 Test Accuracy: ~98%